decred/dcrdocs/docs/glossary.md

 #### ASIC

 An Application-Specific-Integrated-Circuit (ASIC) is a computing device which has been designed to perform only a single task with extreme efficiency.
 In the context of cryptocurrency, an ASIC is usually designed to perform Proof-of-Work (PoW) mining.
-Hashrates from ASICs are typically orders of magnitudes higher than hashrates from general purpose computers or GPUs.
+Hashrates from ASICs are typically orders of magnitudes higher than hashrates from general purpose CPUs or GPUs.

 #### Atom